ps4star/FSE/ref.md

 The internal tables can be located in the tables.js file of this repo if you'd like to see for yourself how to use them.

 ### Case-insensitivity
-All command names and environment variable names are case-insensitive.
+All command names are case-insensitive.
 Obviously, things like string literals and defined constants and flags aren't, as they are user-defined.